v-bodnar/ocpp-server/README.md

 LITHOS_HOME - environment variable

 usage:
 gradle clean build

-java build/libs/ocpp-server-0.1.jar <args>
+java -jar build/libs/ocpp-server-0.1.jar <args>
  -h,--help  print this message
  -nogui,--nogui  indicates that application should be started dsfdsthout GUI.
  -ip,--ip <arg>  the ip on which server will accept OCPP and REST connections, default:127.0.0.1, works in combination with -nogui